motilalmeher/motilalmeher.github.io/_datascience/2023-04-11-ELEVATOR_PARADOX.md

 P = 1/2 + (1/2) * (1-2p) * |1-2p|^(n-1)
 ```

-where P --> The probability that the First elevator to arrive on the given floor will be going down. p --> Distance from the given floor to bottom floor divided by the distance from the top floor to given floor(The probability that the elevator arriving on your floor moving up when there is a single elevator) n --> Number of elevators.
+where P --> The probability that the First elevator to arrive on the given floor will be going down. p --> Distance from the given floor to the bottom floor divided by the distance from the top floor to the given floor(The probability that the elevator arriving on your floor moves up when there is a single elevator) n --> Number of elevators.

-Probability (P) approaches 1/2 as n(number of elevators), approaches to infinity.
+Probability (P) approaches 1/2 as n(number of elevators), approaches infinity.

-For seven-story building, the probability that the first elevator to arrive on the second floor(Yogendra's office) will be going down when n=3 is,
+For a seven-story building, the probability that the first elevator to arrive on the second floor(Yogendra's office) will be going down when n=3 is,

 ```python
 p = (1/6) and n = 3 => P = 1/2 + (1/2)(1-2/6)^3 = 0.648148